brggs/brggs.co.uk/content/blog/virtual-coder-dojo/index.md

 * Make sure we've got the link right (look for a way to allow people to join with voice/webcam off, but allow them to turn these on later)
 * Find out how to share audio

-## Chat
+## Text Chat

 We also used [Discord](https://discordapp.com/) for text chat.
 We had a general channel which the ninjas used to ask questions, and a private one for the mentors to discuss logistics.

-This worked well, but it would have been useful to have two channels to keep the livestream chat separate from the people asking for advice on their own projects.
+This worked well, but it would have been useful to have two public channels to keep the livestream chat separate from the people asking for advice on their own projects.

 Lessons:
-* Split the chat into 2 channels if doing a live stream at the same time
+* Split the chat into 2 public channels if doing a live stream at the same time

 ## Joining instructions